ST4NSB/nlp-programming-language-detection/README.md

 Confidence procentage: **99.58%**
-(This file has the lowest procentage because it doesn't use **keywords** like **import** and **package** which have a high frequency of appearances in the train_java.txt file)
+(This file has the lowest procentage because it doesn't use **keywords** like **import** and **package** which have a high frequency of appearances in the training_java.txt file)

 ## License
 This project is licensed unde **MIT** [https://opensource.org/licenses/MIT/]